Folly Island: History

 The name Folly comes from an Old English term meaning "dense foliage."
 When Europeans first landed on the island in the early 1600s, they discovered a Native American tribe called the Bohickets.
 It is unclear what happened to them after the land was deeded to William Rivers in 1696.
 Pirates were known to sail along the South Carolina coast and the many inlets, sounds, bays formed by barrier islands and sea islands like Folly Island.
 Two of the most memorable were Edward Teach, known as Black Beard, and Stede Bonnet.

 For a time, Folly Island was known as Coffin Island not because of deaths or burials, but because of its ownership by the Coffin family, plantation owners of Beaufort and Charleston counties.
 Plague and cholera victims were dropped off on the barrier island, rather than being brought into Charleston Harbor.

 The only Civil War-related fighting to occur on the island was on May 10, 1863, when Confederate forces attacked Union forces.
 Since the Confederates were on a fact-finding mission, the fighting was on a very small scale.
 Folly was occupied by the Union Army in August 1863 and served as a supply depot and camp for the troops besieging the city of Charleston.

 Folly Island remained under Union control for the rest of the war.
 It was used as the staging area for the Battles of Fort Wagner, which were fought between July and September 1863.
 Morris Island was the location of Fort Wagner; the Second Battle of Fort Wagner was depicted in the 1989 film Glory.

 Bermudian First Sergeant Robert John Simmons of Company B of the 54th Massachusetts Volunteer Infantry Regiment penned a letter from Folly Island shortly before he was mortally wounded at Fort Wagner.
-The letter was published in the New York Tribune on the 23rd of December, 1863.
+The letter was published in the New York Tribune on 23 December 1863.